scuzzydude/asimov/asimov.md

 If the Foundation is a holder of the scoot, it will maintain scoot-chain in statis.
 By definition, a Scoot in statis doesn't have much genius value, so it would not align with the Foundation's long-term goals to hold statis Scoot.

 I think there is a market for pledges to act as caretaker trustee for Scoot in statis.
-The caretake assume the trustee role and become sole member of the scootage.
+The caretaker assumes the trustee role and becomes sole member of the scootage.
 Request for scoot-chain for research can be handled by API and the scoot-chain can be served from cold-storage.
 Parties wishing to merge or resurrect a scoot-chain can make an offer to take control back from the caretaker.

 Caretaker pledges can serve as initial stakers for new Scoot.
 In exchange for no-par scoot, the caretaker commits to taking care of the scoot-chain if it goes into stasis.
 Some Scoot will do very well, and those that appreciate, should be able to cover the storage expense of the statis Scoot.